 - Ensuring that services for children are focused on making early help work

-A refreshed version of Birmingham’s Strategy for children and young people with Special Educational Needs and Disabilities (SEND) has been published.
-The Strategy has been co-produced by a range of stakeholders and sets out the local area’s strategic priorities relating to SEND, building on and complementing the work of the previous strategy.
+Birmingham’s Strategy for children and young people with Special Educational Needs and Disabilities (SEND) has been co-produced by a range of stakeholders and sets out the local area’s strategic priorities relating to SEND, building on and complementing the work of the previous strategy.

 Local Offer website

-Every Local Authority in England has a duty to provide children and young people, (0-25 years) with support if they have Special Educational Needs and/or Disabilities (The Special Educational Needs and Disability Regulations 2014 (part four)).
-The support on offer from education, health and social care within a Local Authority is known as the Local Offer.
-Every Local Authority has had to publish what is available on the Local Offer website, which you can access here.
+The support available from education, health and social care within a Local Authority is known as the Local Offer.
+Each Local Authority is required to publish what is available on the Local Offer website.
+The Birmingham local offer can be accessed here: https://www.localofferbirmingham.co.uk/

 Solihull SEND services were inspected in a joint CQC/Ofsted visit in October 2017.
 Although the inspection was positive and no written statement of action was required, the main findings and areas for development from the inspection report were used to develop a SEND action plan for Solihull.